 - Car rental loss and damage waiver (secondary to your personal policy)

 - Extended warranties

 - Travel and emergency assistance

-A 2019 customer satisfaction survey from J.D.
-Power ranked American Express second in terms of its customer experience.
+A 2020 customer satisfaction survey from J.D.
+Power ranked American Express highest among major issuers for its customer experience.
 American Express offers 24/7 customer service via the phone or through online chat, making it easy to contact them and get problems resolved no matter the date or time.

-The American Express mobile app receives high ratings for functionality, with 4.9 out of 5 stars on iTunes and 4.3 out of 5 stars on Google Play.
+The American Express mobile app receives high ratings for functionality, with 4.9 out of 5 stars in the Apple App Store and 4.3 out of 5 stars in the Google Play Store.

 American Express provides standard bank security features, including encryption, multi-factor authentication, and alerts that inform you when you make a purchase, make a payment, or American Express suspects fraudulent activity on your account.